LiveUI/Configure/README.md

 Well, I hope **Configure** will make your experience with resource files a tiny bit easier.

+> No dependencies so will work with Vapor, Perfect, Kitura and others ...

 #### Functionality

 - [x] Install resources from a string